 The currency has risen for six days in a row, the longest gaining run since June as a government report today showed foreign direct investment fell 36.5 percent to $5.3 billion in November, the least in 14 months."

 "Flemming Nielsen, from Danske Bank, said exports from Korea and Taiwan both shrank by over 20pc last month.
 "The numbers are terrible.
 Intra-Asian trade is in free-fall.
-Taiwan's exports to mainland China in November were down a whopping 42pc.
+Taiwan's exports to mainland China in November were down a whopping 42pc.3.
+The Washington Post has posted the transcript of their interview with Taiwanese President Ma Ying-jeou in the presidential building in Taipei yesterday.

 ...